-I think we can all agree that simply being old isn’t enough: what else makes a book a classic?
+I think we can all agree that simply being old isn’t enough when it comes to what makes a book a classic.
 The next most obvious criterion is whether or not it’s any good.
 An old book can hang around for lots of reasons, but in order for us to consider it a “classic” it should probably pass some test of merit.
 I’m sure you can see why this is problematic, though; gauging the quality of a book is deeply subjective (just ask anyone who’s been to a book club!).

 Cultural Contribution, Significance, and Popularity

 Books don’t exist in a vacuum.
 They affect the world around them, and in turn take on new meanings when the world around them changes.
 Take, for instance, George Orwell’s Nineteen Eighty Four.
 His themes and imagery of surveillance, censorship, misinformation and government control are constantly evoked in political debates, and his work has taken on scary new resonance over the last few years.
 There are others, too, like Catch-22 or Strange Case of Dr Jekyll and Mr Hyde, that are so pervasive they actually become part of our cultural lexicon.
 We continue to read and reflect on these books because they’ve made such significant contributions to our world; they’ve become, in effect, household names.